Things that maybe Not Be Working out as you Quite Envisaged – # Learning a New Task or Skill

-Understanding the Natural Stress Response
+- Understanding Your Body’s Natural Stress Response

 When you encounter a perceived threat — a large dog barks at you during your morning walk, for instance — your hypothalamus, a tiny region at the base of your brain, sets off an alarm system in your body.
 Through a combination of nerve and hormonal signals, this system prompts your adrenal glands, located atop your kidneys, to release a surge of hormones, including adrenaline and cortisol.